Learn about the common dental problems that may affect your little one's smile and what you should do if your baby loses a tooth due to an injury.

 Fortunately, most children stop this habit on their own.
 If your child hasn't grown out of it yet, offer lots of encouragement and plenty of positive reinforcement to get him to stop.

-Do not scold or punish your child as thumb sucking is a security mechanism that reduces stress and anxiety levels in a child.
+Do not scold or punish your child as thumb sucking may be a self-soothing measure which reduces stress and anxiety levels in a child.
 By scolding them or making them feel bad or guilty, you might actually be driving them to do it even more.

-Some people have tried applying bad-tasting nail polish to the thumbnail or taping the thumb with layers of adhesive plaster to deter thumb-sucking.
+Some people have tried applying bad-tasting nail polish to the fingernail, taping the thumb with layers of adhesive plaster and the use of thumb-guards to deter thumb-sucking.

 Boosting Your Child's Mental Wellbeing